 Backpacking is all about stepping out of your comfort zone.
-For that reason, almost every solo traveller reports a tremendous growth in self confidence.
+For that reason, almost every solo traveller reports tremendous growth in self-confidence.
 Taking a gap year to the other side of the world scares most people; it is “impossible” to them.
 After all, you have stepped away from everything you know and started this adventure on a blank canvas.
 How amazing are you?!
 You can achieve anything now since you did the “impossible” all on your own!
 Plus, chuck that on your CV/resume after your gap year.

 8. Embrace “me” time

 Getting some “me” time is hard enough back home, but don’t think that you get any when travelling with a mate or loved one.
 You are on top of each other 24/7.
 Although it can be the most amazing experience ever, it can also be quite challenging to manage emotions.
 Travelling alone provides you with plenty of me time to focus on you and you alone.
 Enjoy!

 9. Meet more people